epics-base/pvxs/documentation/source.rst

 to respond to PV names as clients search for them.
 This may be necessary in specialized cases such as gateway, proxy, or bridge servers.

+.. _sourcethreading:

 Threading
 ---------

-The `pvxs::server::Source::onSearch` and `pvxs::server::Source::onCreate` callbacks may be invoked concurrently.
+A Server will invoke user callback functions from one or more internal worker threads.
+However, it is guaranteed that callbacks relating to a given PV will never be executed concurrently.
-All callbacks stored through a `pvxs::server::ChannelControl` and related \*Op will be serialized.
+This implies that callbacks for a single operation, those stored through a `pvxs::server::ChannelControl` and related \*Op, will also never be executed concurrently.

 Ownership and Lifetime
 ----------------------